|

 Do

-not let fair skies tomorrow change restless mind. (to Jimmy who, because of his fear of flying during a bad storm, expressed
+not let fair skies tomorrow change restless mind.
+(To Jimmy who, because of his fear of flying

-his love and appreciation for his Pop)
+during a bad storm, expressed his love and appreciation for his Pop)

-Strange for man who gambles on life for business to cause death for pastime. (to Paul
+Strange for man who gambles on life for business to cause death for pastime.

-Essex regarding Thomas Gregory)
+(To Paul Essex regarding Thomas Gregory)

 Hope hospitality [of San Francisco] will have same generous size as shoes of brother police

-officers. (to the two plainclothes officers who had just "kidnapped" Charlie Chan)
+officers.
+(To the two plainclothes officers who had just "kidnapped" Charlie Chan)

 Captain Kilvaine)